okekejus/visualizing-homelessness/README.md

 Create an appealing, informative visual detailing rates of homelessness in the United States.

 ## Tools and Packages
-For this project R, in combination with the following packages:
+For this project, I used R in combination with the following packages:
-shiny: Building interactive web apps
+- shiny: Building interactive web apps
 - shinydashboard: Dashboard layouts for shiny apps
 - openxlsx: Reading & writing Excel workbooks
 - leaflet: JavaScript library for interactive maps